 In addition to guiding students through design decisions, I contributed original page layouts—particularly for portrait sections.
 To creatively minimize white space, I developed custom filler content themed around school food and the cafeteria experience.
 I photographed meals, surveyed students, and designed fun, engaging layouts that added personality and visual interest to the pages.
 Examples of other page designs are included, such as survey results and overview pages, which helped capture broader student experiences and bring variety to the overall book.

-These flyer designs were created using Canva for various school-wide initiatives and events at Highland Park High School, and were distributed both digitally and in print throughout the building.
-Each piece was tailored to its purpose—whether promotional, informational, or celebratory—while maintaining clear messaging and engaging visuals.
-The examples shown include:
+These flyer designs were created for school-wide initiatives and community events, distributed both digitally and in print.
+Each piece was tailored to its purpose, whether promotional, informational, or celebratory, while maintaining clear messaging, strong visual hierarchy, and engaging design.

-Designed with the student audience in mind, these flyers balance visual appeal with clarity, accessibility, and school branding.
-They were shared through hallway displays, classroom posters, email blasts, and student-facing platforms to ensure wide visibility and engagement.
+Designed with the audience in mind, these flyers balance visual appeal with clarity and accessibility while remaining aligned with organizational branding.
+They were shared through hallway displays, printed materials, email communications, and digital platforms to ensure wide visibility and engagement.